 You can't come to Copenhagen if you love design and not stop by Frama.
 It's a concept store that blends antique with their modern designs and apothecary.

 We walked in the cold and rain for over an hour to find Studio Arhoj's workshop.
 It was quite inspiring as while I shopped they were in the background making.
-Kinda like Provider.
+Kind of like Provider.

 As a Copenhagen local, Henrik's Vibskov has made a name for the city through his quirky and oversized designs.
 His stores are around the city and sell a bunch of local and international designers, as well as his own stuff.

 Black is in Vesterbrø and was one of the best stores we entered.
-Not that we could afford anything but it played host to some of our favourite designers.
-It was a large open space that was simply designed.
+Playing host to some of our favourite designers, it was a large open space that was simply designed.
 Very Danish, very amazing.

 There's a couple of Still Ben stores in the city and each one is perfect.
-If you're a fan of Scandinavian design and love things for the home (which assume you do) then drop by and take a little piece of Danish Design home with you.
+Assuming you're a fan of Scandinavian design and love things for the home, then drop by and take a little piece of Danish Design back with you.
 From prints, cushions, ceramics and candles to cutlery and books, it's got the lifestyle vibe down pat.

 To be Cultured: